My business is Franchises. Ratings. Success stories. Ideas. Work and education

 marketing history development

-Marketing is, first of all, a business activity related to the promotion of goods and services from producers to consumers.
-Modern experts in the field of economics consider it in more in a broad sense- as a business philosophy that determines the strategy and tactics of a company (enterprise) in a competitive environment.
+Marketing is, first of all, an entrepreneurial activity related to the promotion of goods and services from the producer to the consumer.
+Modern specialists in the field of economics consider it in a more broad sense- as a business philosophy that determines the strategy and tactics of the firm (enterprise) in a competitive environment.

-As an economic concept and a special type of business activity, marketing arose at the turn of the 19th - 20th centuries.
-This was a kind of response to the need to solve increasingly complex implementation problems in the context of the development of large-scale production and increasing market competition.
-A need arose to master new, more effective methods of market activity when the “seller’s market” began to be replaced by the “consumer market”.
+As an economic concept and a special type of entrepreneurial activity, marketing arose at the turn of the nineteenth and twentieth centuries.
+This was a kind of response to the need to solve the increasingly complex problems of implementation in the conditions of the development of large-scale production and the growing competition of the market.
+There was a need to master new, more efficient methods of market activity, when the “consumer market” began to replace the “seller's market”.

-Our country has switched to a market path of economic development.
-Among the terms characterizing a market economy, a special place belongs to the word “marketing”.
-In just a few years, it has turned from a “bourgeois stepchild” into a prestigious and necessary reality.
-The widespread use of marketing has given rise to many different definitions.
-But in all definitions the words “consumer”, “exchange”, “activity” are necessarily present.
-They form the foundation of marketing, the main formula of which is “Produce what is sold, and not sell what is produced.”
+Our country has switched to a market way of economic development.
+Among the terms characterizing the market economy, a special place belongs to the word "marketing".
+In just a few years, it has turned from a “bourgeois stepson” into a prestigious and necessary reality.
+The widespread use of marketing has given rise to many different definitions of it.
+But in all definitions, the words “consumer”, “exchange”, “activity” are necessarily present.
+It is they who form the foundation of marketing, the main formula of which is "Produce what is sold, and not sell what is produced."

 Marketing is a diverse activity where psychological, social, moral, financial and economic processes are intertwined.

-Marketing is one of the most important economic and social activities, but it is often misunderstood.
-The purpose of marketing is to improve the quality of goods and services, improve the conditions for their acquisition, which in turn will lead to an increase in the standard of living in the country and an increase in the quality of life.
+Marketing is one of the most important economic and social activities, yet it is very often misunderstood.
+The purpose of marketing is to improve the quality of goods and services, improve the conditions for their purchase, which in turn will lead to an increase in the standard of living in the country, an increase in the quality of life.

-In accordance with the goal, the following tasks were identified:
+In accordance with the goal, the following tasks were defined:

 consider the history of marketing development in Russia;